opensafely/documentation/docs/getting-started.md

     Download and install
     [Visual Studio Code](https://code.visualstudio.com/download).

-    **By default, Visual Studio Code on a desktop is not configured to automatically save the edits to files that you make.** To save changes to files, you can do this manually, via **File > Save** in the menu bar.
+    **By default, the templated repository has a Visual Studio Code configuration provided that automatically saves the edits to files that you make.**

     Start Visual Studio Code and use the menu to open your research repository (**File > Open Folder...**)